-Prerequisite: Admission into the Level I ADN Nursing Program and current Washington NAC certificate COREQUISITES: NUR 111, NUR 135, NUR 114, BIOL& 260 Focus is on fundamental nursing theory for the practice of nursing.
+Prerequisite: Admission into the Level I ADN Nursing Program and current Washington NAC certificate Corequisite: NUR 111, NUR 135, NUR 114, BIOL& 260 Focus is on fundamental nursing theory for the practice of nursing.
 Basic human needs and ethical considerations are addressed with emphasis on the adult and elderly population.
-Principles of safe medication administration will be introduced.

-NUR 111 Fundamentals of Nursing Practicum
+NUR 111 Fundamentals of Nursing Practicum 3 (0/66)

-Prerequisite: Admission into the Level I ADN Nursing Program Corequisites: NUR 110, NUR 114, NUR 135, BIOL& 260 Practical application in the clinical setting of nursing theory and skills taught in NUR 110 and NUR 135.
+Prerequisite: Admission into the Level I ADN Nursing Program

+Corequisite: NUR 110, NUR 114, NUR 135, BIOL& 260 Practical application in the clinical setting of nursing theory and skills taught in NUR 110 and NUR 135.
 Practicum focuses on nursing care to a variety of adult and geriatric patients.